bbauska/UofM-Inter-with-JavaScript/readme.md

 photo gallery from your own images and will add the functionality of keyboard accessibility to it.

-Prior project's week we will put a number of the concepts from this course together to tackle a new project - creating and validating input entered into an HTML5 form.
+Prior project&apos;s week we will put a number of the concepts from this course together to tackle a new project - creating and validating input entered into an HTML5 form.
 Forms are extremely common elements used to input and send data to via a webpage.
 We will look at how you can use